NICMx/Jool/docs/en/map-t.md

 ## Introduction

-This document is a layman's (but exhaustive) slightly sardonic explanation of MAP-T. It is intended to serve as a replacement for RFC 7599, or at least, as preparatory reading for it.
-I'm assuming you've already consumed the [general introduction to the topic](intro-xlat.html#map-t), so you know what you're getting into.
+This document is a layman's (but exhaustive) slightly sardonic explanation of MAP-T. It is intended to serve as a replacement for RFC 7599, or at least, as preparatory reading for it. **I'm assuming you've already consumed the [general introduction to the topic](intro-xlat.html#map-t), so you know what you're getting into.**

 > ![Warning!](../images/warning.svg) **This page is still under construction.
 It's bound to change.
 Do not use it as reference.**

+A word of caution: MAP-T as an idea is the outcome of several years worth of experience with IP translation.
+It's several things going on at the same time, and not many of them make much sense in isolation.
+Sit down, grab a cup of coffee and relax.
+You're probably going to be here for a while.

 ## Foreword